-In conjunction with the acquisition of Xcerra the Company assessed the need to realign its financial statement presentation and certain income statement classifications were adjusted with prior periods reclassified to conform with current period presentation.
+In conjunction with the acquisition of Xcerra, we assessed the need to realign its financial statement presentation and certain income statement classifications were adjusted with prior periods reclassified to conform with current period presentation.
 The changes made were as follows:

-• Amortization of intangibles previously were presented in cost of sales and SG&A. These amounts are now presented as a separate line item "Amortization of purchased intangibles" within operating expenses.

-• Gains and losses associated with foreign currency translation and remeasurement were included within SG&A. These amounts are now being presented as "Foreign transaction gain (loss) and other".
+- Amortization of intangibles previously were presented in cost of sales and SG&A. These amounts are now presented as a separate line item "Amortization of purchased intangibles" within operating expenses. - Gains and losses associated with foreign currency translation and remeasurement were included within SG&A. These amounts are now presented as "Foreign transaction gain (loss) and other".

-A summary of the reclassifications described above and the impact on our Condensed Consolidated Statements of Operations is as follows:
+A summary of the reclassifications described above and the impact on our condensed consolidated statements of operations is as follows: